Child-Development-Lab/HBCD-EEG-Utilities/docs/derivatives_ERPspecs.md

 ## ERP specifications

-# ERP derivatives for the MMN, FACE, and VEP tasks contain the following components at the specified time windows and ROIs.
+ERP derivatives for the MMN, FACE, and VEP tasks contain the following components at the specified time windows and ROIs:

 ### MMN ERPs
 | Task | Component | Time window | ROI  | Age |